PBR/MQ2_Web/README.rst

 License:
 --------

-This project is licensed under the new BSD license.
+This project is licensed GPLv3+.